danielbui78/udtu-unity-package/Resources/ReadMe.txt

 Change Log:
 ===========
+Version 1.3 alpha 3:
+- The Unity Package is now separate from the Daz Studio Plugin.
+- You will need to delete any existing DTU plugin from "Assets/Daz3D" folder.
+You can save your previous exported assets.
+- UseNewShaders is now enabled by default.
+- Added improved Hair shaders for HDRP and URP.
+- Alpha-value Bugfixes to Hair shaders: OOT, OmUberSurface.

+Version 1.3 alpha 1:
+- The Unity Package is now separated from the Daz Studio Plugin.

 Version 1.2:
 - Bugfixed crash when exporting subdivisions for more than one figure in a single session.
 - Initial refactoring for planned open-source FBX and OpenSubdiv Daz-plugins.